MicrosoftDocs/dynamics365smb-docs/business-central/sales-how-record-sales-price-discount-payment-agreements.md

 If you have many combinations, you'll have many price lists.

 If you've already enabled the New Pricing Experience, you can create default price lists manually or specify an existing price list as the default.
 To set an existing price list as default, turn on the **Allow Updating Defaults** toggle on the price list.
-Then, on the **Sales & Receivables Setup**, **Purchase & Payables**, or **Jobs Setup** pages, set the price list as the default.
+Then, on the **Sales & Receivables Setup**, **Purchase & Payables**, or **Projects Setup** pages, set the price list as the default.

 ### Editing active price lists